 - Blockchain patenting has emerged as an important, developing area of intellectual property law.
-IP litigation partner Leslie Spencer and associate Marta Belcher discuss blockchain IP considerations for innovators and investors in a new Ropes & Gray podcast.
-In addition, the two attorneys evaluate strategies to avoid blockchain patent litigation in a recent article published by Bloomberg Law’s Tech & Telecom Law.
+IP litigation associate Marta Belcher discusses blockchain IP considerations for innovators and investors in a new Ropes & Gray podcast.
+In addition, she evaluate strategies to avoid blockchain patent litigation in a recent article published by Bloomberg Law’s Tech & Telecom Law.

 - Few superlatives could aptly describe the magnitude of changes to U.S. sanctions over the first six months of 2018.
 In this alert, our international risk attorneys examine the policy and regulatory developments in connection to Russia, Iran, Venezuela and North Korea, as well as recent enforcement actions.

 - The EU’s General Data Protection Regulation, which became effective May 25, 2018, poses compliance challenges for some longstanding admissions practices of U.S. universities that accept applications from students located in Europe.
 This article, co-authored by Ropes & Gray attorneys, discusses the potential consequences of the GDPR for the collection of information about applicants’ racial and ethnic background and criminal conviction history.

 - In its annual “2018 Pro Bono Scorecard,” The American Lawyer ranked Ropes & Gray eighth, the firm’s highest-ever ranking.
 The recognition underscores Ropes & Gray’s dedication to public service, a hallmark of Ropes & Gray, rooted in the example set by our founders more than a century and a half ago.